artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

   <img src="../Images/View.png" width=40% height=40%>
 </p>

-Then, reproduce and analyze all the examples provided in the following presentation: ([PresentationRipes](https://drive.google.com/file/d/1Kp8tLvgPFU7XpWsejzSSrwixkmXE5mjL/view?usp=drive_link)).
-Verify that the diagrams and CPIs indicated in the presentation match what you get in the simulations.
-To simulate the programs in Ripes, you simply need to copy the codes from the presentation into the editor.
-Specifically, you must simulate the following examples:

-- Ripes:

-    * Program without dependencies
-    * Data hazard: consecutive add-add instructions
-    * Control hazard

 ## Exercise 1
 Consider the 5-stage pipelined RISC-V processor from Harrys & Harrys book (H&H).
 The following code is executed on this processor: